-What Are Repetitive Stress Injuries (RSI)?
+What Are The Examples of Repetitive Stress Injuries (RSI)?

 Repetitive stress injuries or RSIs (also referred to as repetitive strain injuries or work-related musculoskeletal disorders) are injuries to the nervous and musculoskeletal systems.
 These result from sustained or awkward positions, mechanical compression, vibrations, forceful exertions, or repetitive tasks.